LadiGayathri07/Steganography-App/README.md

-# 🔒 Secure Image Steganography
+# 🔒 Secure Image Steganography - CryptImage

 ## 📌 Overview
 Secure Image Steganography is a **web-based tool** that allows users to **hide secret messages inside images** and retrieve them later.
 This project utilizes **React.js** for the frontend and a **Flask-based API** for encoding and decoding messages within images.